haxpor/blog/_posts/monthly-report/2017-12-01-month-report-november-2017.md

 # crac
 ---

-_crac_ is the idea of of brining bot to end users, or simply bot as a service.
+_crac_ is the idea of of bringing bot to end users, or simply bot as a service.

-Due to Tencent doesn't expose any API for normal WeChat user to consume information, only possible way is to scrape things on website; yes extract from DOM.
+Due to Tencent doesn't expose any API for normal WeChat user to consume information, only a possible way is to scrape things on website; yes extract from DOM.

-A popular and well community adoption project namely [wechaty](https://github.com/Chatie/wechaty) can help you do the low level of tedious work unless you want to mess around with DOM manipulation and extract information from DOM in [wx.qq.com](https://wx.qq.com).
+A popular and well-adopted by community [wechaty](https://github.com/Chatie/wechaty) can help you do low-level tedious stuff unless you want to mess around with DOM manipulation and website interaction in [wx.qq.com](https://wx.qq.com) yourself.
 For _crac_, I decided to **implement** my own as part of learning experience, be more familar with DOM manipulation, and just (I knew it silly) that I want to implement all core systems myself.

-The idea is to act like user interacting with website UI to read/send message to friends.
-To be able to operate on server which there would be no browser UI whatsoever, you need headless browser like [PhantomJS](https://github.com/ariya/phantomjs/), or [Puppeteer](https://github.com/GoogleChrome/puppeteer).
+The idea is to act like user; interacting with website UI to read/send message to friends.
+To be able to operate on server which there is no browser UI whatsoever, you need headless browser like [PhantomJS](https://github.com/ariya/phantomjs/), or [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 Commonly both are based on WebKit.

 I firstly found out about these headless browsers via PhantomJS, so basically I started with it and based on it to create [wxbotserv](https://github.com/abzico/wxbotserv).
 This is going to be the backend powering _crac_.

 [![wxbotser's logging-in steps](/assets/images/monthly-report/november-2017/wxbotserv-loggin-in-steps.png)](/assets/images/monthly-report/november-2017/wxbotserv-loggin-in-steps.png)
 <sub class="tagline margin">Click for full resolution.</sub>

-Tencent well thought out the security for its stuff.
+Tencent well thought out the security for the platform.
 Logging in process requires a real QR Scan from your WeChat app.
 You cannot just save an image, then extract from it from within the app.
 You have to scan.
 This requirement alone leads to cumbersome process in onboarding / logging in users.
 As you might guess, you have to send QR image to user in creative way that allows them to flexibly scan.
 It requires high effort to log in.

 [![wxbotser's logging-in steps](/assets/images/monthly-report/november-2017/crac-arch.jpg)](/assets/images/monthly-report/november-2017/crac-arch.jpg)
 <sub class="tagline margin">_crac_ overview plan and architecture.</sub>

-The bot itself should not restart often, if so, potential target users will be less and less.
+See more on-going information about this project below in each section.

 ## Devlog Images

-This section I shared with you on-going development images for interesting part.
+I shared with you on-going development images for interesting part.

 * Detect a new message, parse it before returning result

 	[![wxbotser's logging-in steps](/assets/images/monthly-report/november-2017/wxbotserv-dev-1.png)](/assets/images/monthly-report/november-2017/wxbotserv-dev-1.png)
 <sub class="tagline margin">Click for full resolution.</sub>

-* File Transfer, a resting place before proceeding operation
+* File Transfer, a buffer place before proceeding operation

 	[![wxbotser's logging-in steps](/assets/images/monthly-report/november-2017/wxbotserv-dev-2.png)](/assets/images/monthly-report/november-2017/wxbotserv-dev-2.png)
 <sub class="tagline margin">Click for full resolution.</sub>